syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Filtering.md

 Grid uses filter operators from DataManager, that are used at the time of filtering.
 Filter operators are used to denote filtering type.

-_Table3: List of Column type and Filter operators_
+_List of Column type and Filter operators_

 <table>
 <tr>